 We checked out at 10 a.m. on the dot in Puerto Iguazú —Hotel Lilian was fine but the owners were a bit anal… cf. breakfast!—and took a taxi to the airport.
 It was barely 11 a.m. when we arrived and the flight was at 13:45 a.m.

-Waiting in airport with an overactive toddler is a chore I wouldn’t wish on my worst enemy, not even on la señora del desayuno who had forbid me coffee again that morning.
+Waiting in an airport with an overactive toddler is a chore I wouldn’t wish on my worst enemy, not even on la señora del desayuno who denied me coffee again that morning.

 The airport was tiny and there was nothing to do.